 The Sudbury Water District has nine (9) active gravel packed wells that supply the entire water system.
 A combined capacity of 7.6 MGD of water is available to pump from the nine wells; however, the system is not designed to operate all the wells simultaneously.
 The wells are located within the Raymond Road Aquifer (Well Nos.
-2A, 4, 6, 7 and 9), Hop Brook Aquifer (Well Nos.
-3A, 8A, 10), and Great Meadow Aquifer located in the northeast part of town (Well No. 5).
+2A, 4, 6, 7 and 9), the Hop Brook Aquifer (Well Nos.
+3A, 8A, 10), and the Great Meadow (Well 5) aquifer located in the northeast part of town.